imperial/cpp-connect/README.md

 Use `npm run db:reset`: this will clear the database, re-run the migrations and re-seed the database.

 This is especially useful if you've changed the database seed data and need to re-seed the database - for the schema, you should use migrations instead.

 ### Project structure

 #### Directories

-- `app/` - Next.js app router (different from the older page router) - see [https://nextjs.org/docs/app](https://nextjs.org/docs/app).
+- `app/` - Next.js app router (different from the older page router) -
+  see [https://nextjs.org/docs/app](https://nextjs.org/docs/app).
 Put layouts, pages & API routes here
 - `components/` - Components used by pages & layouts
 - `emails/` - Email templates.
 Run `npm run dev:email` to see changes in the browser when editing them.
 - `lib/` - Other TypeScript logic code
     - `crud/` - Database CRUD operations
     - `files/` - File handling logic for uploaded files
     - `util/` - Utility functions
 - `prisma/` - prisma schema, migrations and seed data
 - `public/` - Next.js directory for static files
 - `styling/` - Glboal styles and SCSS variables (most styling is done using (S)CSS modules)

 ### Notable files in the root

-- `Dockerfile` - docker file to build a container image for deployment to ImPaaS or another platform
+- `Dockerfile` - docker file to build a container image for deployment to Impaas or another platform
-- `.env.template` - copy to `.env.local` to specify environment variables for the app in development
+- `.env.template` - copy to `.env` to specify environment variables for the app in development
 - `.gitignore` - stop large files being committed to the git repo such as `node_modules` or `UPLOAD_DIR`
-- `.tsuruignore` - stop large files being uploaded to ImPaaS due to file size restrictions
+- `.tsuruignore` - stop large files being uploaded to Impaas due to file size restrictions
 - `.prettierrc` - config for code formatter

 # Deployment Guide

-## Setting Up ImPaaS
+## Setting Up Impaas

-Install ImPaaS as described [here](https://github.com/impaas/docs/blob/main/config/USAGE.md#installing-impaas):
+Install Impaas as described [here](https://github.com/impaas/docs/blob/main/config/USAGE.md#installing-impaas):

 ```bash
 curl -fsSL "https://tsuru.io/get" | bash